What is the Goal Seek Excel Tool?

 Follow this step-by-step guide on how to use Goal Seek to understand the cause and effect relationships between inputs and outputs in an Excel model:

 Navigate to the cell that contains the output or result you want to analyze.
 In this case, we have a simple model that examines how much profit/loss a shoe retailer makes depending on how many shoes they sell.
-We want to see how many shoes they need to sell to break even (generate zero profit).
+We want to see how many shoes they need to sell to break even (generate exactly zero profit/loss).
 To run this test, we put the cursor in cell C8.

 Open Goal Seek by accessing the Data section of the ribbon, then select What-If Analysis and then click Goal Seek.
-The keyboard shortcut on Windows is Alt, A, W, G. When this is completed the Goal Seek Excel dialogue box will appear.
+The keyboard shortcut on Windows is Alt, A, W, G. When this is completed, the Goal Seek Excel dialogue box will appear.

 When the Goal Seek Excel dialogue box appears, link the cell that you want to set the value of and then enter the value you want it to be set to.
 In this case, we want to change the profit/loss value to zero.
 It means linking the Set Cell to C8 and the To Value to 0.